sowbug/groove/README.md

   of this README's last update, most of them sound OK, though they could all use some tuning.
 Portamento/unison aren't implemented, and some sounds are inoperable because I haven't yet implemented less common LFO routing paths.
 - A single-operator FM synthesizer.
-The modulator has its own envelope!
+The modulator even has its own envelope!
 - Sampler.
 If it can figure out the root frequency from the WAV file's metadata, then it will play the sample at the right adjusted frequency for whichever note it's playing.
 That means there will be sampling artifacts.